Natural Fibre Rugs

-While the rustic style of natural fibre rugs may look great styled on your deck or patio, these rugs must only be used in dry conditions.
+While the rustic style of natural fibre rugs may look great styled on your deck or patio, they must only be used in dry conditions.
 Due to the absorbent nature of the fibres, rain will damage your rug beyond repair.
 Because of this, we recommend only using your natural fibre rugs indoors.
-We have a wide range of weatherproof rugs that are designed for outdoor use, these are a much better option for gardens.
+We have a wide range of weatherproof rugs that are designed for outdoor use.
+These are a much better option for gardens.

 Are natural fibre rugs soft?

-The softness of your rug will vary depending on which fibre it is constructed from.
+The softness of your rug varies depending on the fibre it is made from.
 Sisal rugs have a rough, stiff feel, which may not be the most pleasant underfoot.
 Jute rugs, on the other hand, have a much softer finish.
 For this reason, we recommend choosing jute over sisal for living rooms and bedrooms.
 Slightly less durable, they are more comfortable for walking or sitting on.
 The earthy texture of both materials will give a relaxed vibe to your interior.

 Where can I place a Sisal rug?